free things to do in New York City

 Symposium | Slave Pasts in the Present: Narrating Slavery through the Arts, Technology, and Tourism

 Over the past few years, slavery has become a frequent theme in contemporary culture.
-Even though the topic has always been central in countries such as Brazil and the United States, it seems we have been watching more movies, soap operas and tv series on slavery than ever.
+Even though the more topic has always been central in countries such as Brazil and the United States, it seems we have been watching more movies, soap operas and tv series on slavery than ever.
 Tourists are visiting historical sites and engaging in tours on the history and memory of the slave trade all over the Atlantic world.
 Crowds are packing museums on African-American culture.
 Slavery is represented in dance in popular festivals such as Rio’s carnival.
 Not surprisingly, slavery is a topic as sensitive as it is trendy.
 Video games and children’s books are provoking discussions among school-age parents.
 Movies are becoming public controversies.
 And the discussions over memorials and statues that deal with the slave past set the stage for political protests all over the United States.
 This symposium aims to discuss the ways in which slavery is narrated in the tourism and entertainment industries.
-5:30 pm Opening Remarks 5:45 pm – 7:45 pm Screening of Vazante (Brazil/Portugal, 2017, 1h 56 min), directed by Daniela Thomas 7:45 pm – 9:00 pm Discussion with director Daniela Thomas, Hebe Mattos (Universidade Federal de Juiz de Fora, Brazil) and Jennifer Morgan (NYU) Chair: Steve Hahn (NYU) Reception to follow.
+5:30 pm Opening Remarks 5:45 pm – 7:45 pm Screening of Vazante (Brazil/Portugal, 2017, 1h 56 min), directed by Daniela Thomas 7:45 pm – 9:00 pm Discussion with director Daniela Thomas, Hebe Mattos (Universidade Federal de Juiz de Fora, Brazil) and Jennifer Morgan (NYU) Chair: Steve Hahn (NYU) Reception to follow. less

 New York City, NY; NYC